-Natalia VartapetovaConsultant, London
+Natalia VartapetovaSenior Consultant, London

+Prior to joining AEA in 2015, she ran a cultural management development program for the British Council and managed marketing campaigns at the Barbican Centre in London and for international performing arts and film festivals in the UK, Eastern Europe, and the US.
 Natalia has an M.A. in Cultural and Creative Industries from King's College, London, an Arts Administration Certificate from New York University, and a Market Research Certificate from the Insights Association.